tichzvidzayi/Mars_college/README.md

 # Mars College
 ## Careers and Study Opportunities Page

-This project contains an HTML page titled **Careers and Study Opportunities**, which showcases a simple web layout using Bootstrap for responsive design.
-The page features a navigation bar, hero section, content with images and text, an accordion, a blog section, and a footer.
+This project showcases a simple web layout using Bootstrap for responsive design.
+The page features a navigation bar, a hero section, content with images and text, an accordion, a blog section, and a footer.
 The project is designed to be informative, user-friendly, and visually appealing.

 ## Project Structure